 Grammar and Spelling

-This year we will be using No Nonsense Spelling.
+This year we will be basing our spelling around No Nonsense phonics.
 Different patterns and rules will be practised in class during the week and sent home to embed the learning.

 There are various methods to help your child practise at home, some of which are listed below.